uobie80/backend-online-retail/README.md

 # Online-Retail

 ## Description
-This application demonstrates the functioning backend an online-retail app.
+This application demonstrates the functioning backend of an online-retail app.
 This application leverages node.js express.js, sequelize, and MySQL for it's functionality.

 ## User Story